mingyuanhua/euclideanfe/README.md

 - Users click on a button, a modal dialog shows up to let the user enter a text as game searching criteria.
 - Users click on a button to submit (send a request to the backend api we built before) the search text.

+### Build the home

+Now we have the resources, either from the custom search or selecting game from the top game lists.

+We need to build a “Home” component to display those twitch resources (streams/videos/clips) per current selected game or custom search text (on the left side bar).